 Because these partners focus on creating content that educates and informs, they tend to have highly engaged audiences and can be extremely influential in a consumer’s decision to purchase.
 Often, these content, product review and mass media sites have strong SEO authority and rank highly on keywords that are likened to a brands’ product or services, and in turn, open brands up to a new segment of shoppers.

 For example, to attract new customers, the brand might collaborate with a coupon partner to offer an exclusive discount (e.g. 50% off first meal kit delivery) to new customers only.
 Others might offer a promotion on certain products for a limited time (e.g. 30% off yoga mats over the next 30 days).
-Additionally, if a brand is focused on increasing cart size to boost revenue, brands can provide an exclusive code to affiliate partner that offers free shipping once a certain cart size is meant.
+Additionally, if a brand is focused on increasing cart size to boost revenue, brands can provide an exclusive code to affiliate partners who offer free shipping once a certain cart size is meant.

 Working with select coupon partners in strategic ways also helps prevent various offer sites from posting all types of discounts and promotions of your products or services that may be off-brand or invalid.